mayankleo/Blockchain-Based-Certificate-Generation-and-Validation/README.md

 # Blockchain-Based Certificate Generation and Validation

-This project aims to eliminate credential fraud, streamline verification processes, and empower individuals with ownership of their digital certificates.
+This project will eliminate credential fraud, streamline verification processes, and empower individuals with ownership of their digital certificates.
 Employers and institutions can save time while ensuring the authenticity of credentials in a trustless, transparent system built on blockchain technology.

 ## Prerequisites